soomtong/dota2handbook/readme.md

 - [x] load data at bootstrap, load detail data at event bind
 - [x] responsive design, bind resize event to rearrange layout
 - [x] tri-column mode and one vertical mode with selector
+- [x] panel swapping in tri-column mode
+- [x] assemble React component for each data list
 - [x] data list with sort and multi filter combination
 - [ ] instant search list in each panel
 - [x] toggle detail view